docker-library/ghost/README.md

 Once I confirm the edge build PASS, I update the Dockerfile under the `master` branch as well.
 At this point, I’m really confident the docker image is working perfectly.

 ![branch-explanation](https://user-images.githubusercontent.com/6694151/39652598-20980092-4fbc-11e8-9471-84f1cbcb1f4b.jpg)

+`multistage` is not working with Travis at this point.
+Just ignore it exists.
+Docs https://docs.travis-ci.com/user/build-stages/

 ## Contributing